dive-into-machine-learning/dive-into-machine-learning/README.md

 Also: [10 things statistics taught us about big data analysis](http://simplystatistics.org/2014/05/22/10-things-statistics-taught-us-about-big-data-analysis/)

+## Neural Networks, Deep Learning

+In early editions of this guide, there was no specific "Deep Learning" section.
+I omitted it intentionally.
+I think it is not effective for us to jump too far ahead.
+I also know that if you become an expert in traditional Machine Learning, you'll be capable of moving onto advanced subjects like Deep Learning, whether or not I've put that in this guide.
+We're just trying to get you started here!

+Maybe this is a way to check your progress: ask yourself, does Deep Learning seem like magic?
+If so, take that as a sign that you aren't ready to work with it professionally.
+Let the fascination motivate you to learn more.
+Some say you can learn Deep Learning in isolation, others say it's best to master traditional Machine Learning first.
+But!
+Since Deep Learning can be more mystifying to beginners, why not start with traditional Machine Learning, and develop your reasoning and intuition there?
+You'll only have an easier time learning Deep Learning after that.
+And a more well-rounded skillset.

+In any case, when you decide you're ready to dive into Deep Learning, here are some helpful resources.

+* **[_Deep Learning_](http://www.deeplearningbook.org/), a free book published MIT Press.** By Ian Goodfellow, Yoshua Bengio and Aaron Courville
+* [Quora: "What are the best ways to pick up Deep Learning skills as an engineer?"] — answered by Greg Brockman (Co-Founder & CTO at OpenAI, previously CTO at Stripe)

 ## Finding Open-Source Libraries

 * Bookmark **[awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning)**, a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) Machine Learning libraries and software.
+* Bookmark [Pythonidae](https://github.com/svaksha/pythonidae/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Python language - with a section on Machine Learning.
+* Bookmark [Julia.jl](https://github.com/svaksha/Julia.jl/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Julia language - with a section on Machine Learning.
 * [TensorFlow](http://www.tensorflow.org/) seems like a [really big deal.](https://news.ycombinator.com/item?id=10532957) People like you will do exciting things with TensorFlow.
 It's a framework.
 Frameworks can help you manage complexity.
 Just remember this rule of thumb: **"More data beats a cleverer algorithm"** (Domingos), no matter how cool your tools are.
 Also note, TensorFlow is not the only machine learning framework of its kind: **[Check this great, detailed comparison of TensorFlow, Torch, and Theano.](https://github.com/zer0n/deepframeworks)** See also [Newmu/Theano-Tutorials](https://github.com/Newmu/Theano-Tutorials) and  [nlintz/TensorFlow-Tutorials](https://github.com/nlintz/TensorFlow-Tutorials).
-See also [How to Start Deep Learning](http://ofir.io/How-to-Start-Learning-Deep-Learning/), or if you want to improve this note about deep learning, please check out issue [#52](https://github.com/hangtwenty/dive-into-machine-learning/issues) in this repository. :)
-* Bookmark [Pythonidae](https://github.com/svaksha/pythonidae/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Python language - with a section on Machine Learning.
-* Bookmark [Julia.jl](https://github.com/svaksha/Julia.jl/blob/master/AI.md#machine-learning), a curated list of [awesome](https://github.com/bayandin/awesome-awesomeness) libraries and software in the Julia language - with a section on Machine Learning.
+See also the section on Deep Learning above.
 * For Machine-Learning libraries that might not be on PyPI, GitHub, etc., there's [MLOSS (Machine Learning Open Source Software)](http://mloss.org/software/).
 Seems to feature many academic libraries.
+* [CreativeAi.net](http://www.creativeai.net/).
+OK not exactly about _libraries_, but this is often intriguing, and worth subscribing to  ... warning, it's easy to get sucked in :)

 ## Alternative ways to "Dive into Machine Learning"